Bike Bhutan – Exploration in the Himalayan Kingdom

 This great Happiness experiment faces an enormous challenge – its vulnerability to climate change.
 Bhutan’s people are still among the poorest in the world and they are dependent on agriculture.
 The country is counting on hydropower to support its careful modernization.
 While Bhutan has successfully protected its culture and natural resources, if the world does not take action to address climate change, this country’s efforts to place sustainable economics at the forefront of its governance could crumble.

-During Climate Ride Bhutan you will experience powerful traditions, spirituality, and breathtaking beauty.
+During the charitable exploration of Bhutan you will experience powerful traditions, spirituality, and breathtaking beauty.
 Local environmental experts will provide you with unparalleled access and understanding.
-You’ll experience stunning bike routes and an unforgettable combination of passion and purpose.
+You’ll experience stunning cycling routes and an unforgettable combination of passion and purpose.
 This is a once in a lifetime opportunity to see a country where people and the environment prosper together.

 This is a special Climate Ride Funders Trip.
 Proceeds directly support Climate Ride’s work.
 Your fundraising on Climate Ride Bhutan helps support our Diversity scholarships and our programs focused on education, building community, connecting generations, and funding sustainability work.
 All donations are tax-deductible.

-This is an all-hotel trip (no camping).
+This is an all-hotel trip.
 Hybrid/Mountain bikes are included.
 (90% of roads are paved in Bhutan.
 Mountain bikes are preferred for comfort.)

 There are no transfers or exceptions for this event.
 Donations are non-refundable.
 Cancellations must take place 65 days before the event start date.